iamsammak/soundspace/README.md

 ### Game views

 ####Home Screen
+Silence before the awesomeness.
 ![homepage]

 ####Play view
-![gameview]

-####Pause Screen
-![paused]

-####Winner Screen
-![winner]
+![gameplay]

-[homepage]: ./icons/splash.png
+[homepage]: ./assets/images/homepage.png
-[gameview]: ./icons/game_play.png
+[gameplay]: ./icons/animations.mov
 [paused]: ./icons/paused.png
 [winner]: ./icons/winner.png

 ### Future Implementations

-Adding sounds with Howler.js :
+Different Libraries :

-- [ ] Ambient bubble mood music
+- [ ] More animations
-- [ ] Shooting cannonballs
+- [ ] Utilize the bezier curve to draw custom animations
-- [ ] Bubble pop
+- [ ] Implement a library change on Spacebar keydown
-Revamp bubble collision with Paper.js :
-- [ ] bubble's surface will ripple upon collision with other bubbles

-Levels :

-- [ ] Level 1: aim and shoot - destroy all the moving objects
-- [ ] Level 2: aim and shoot - freeze all the objects (objects will unfreeze when another object or your cannonball collides with it)
-- [ ] Level 3: touch all four walls - shot your cannonball so that it will touch every wall before colliding with
+- [ ] Library change means the color scheme of the animations and the sounds will all change.
+Almost like pseudo level change
+- [ ] This future implementation will test my DRY code abilities (in the words of HIMYM "challenge accpeted!")